aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ### 1.2 Overview

-The central features of the Accelerator Architecture are as follows:
+The central features of the *AWS Secure Environment Architecture* are as follows:

 * **AWS Organization with multiple-accounts:** An [AWS Organization][aws_org] is a grouping construct for a number of separate AWS accounts that are controlled by a single customer entity.
 This provides consolidated billing, organizational units, and facilitates the deployment of pan-Organizational guardrails such as CloudTrail logs and Service Control Policies.
 The separate accounts provide strong control-plane and data-plane isolation between workloads and/or environments.
 * **Encryption:** AWS KMS with customer-managed CMKs is used extensively for any data stored at rest, in S3 buckets, EBS volumes, RDS encryption.